HomeFeaturesDownloadNewsletterManualsEducationOrderServices

 A series of structures and libraries of rhythms, melodies and chords are given.
 You can modify them, create new ones, combine them and handle them as you want to create systematic accompaniments, musical structures, etc.

-About twenty prepared musical structured styles in light music are also proposed.
+Prepared musical styles in light music are also proposed.
 You can modify them, analyze them, apply them and adapt them as you like to quickly get a light music accompaniment.
+You can also import Yamaha styles (.sty extension).

 If you never dared compose music, a series of progressive exercises will help you to take your first steps in music creation.